First Nations - Land Rights and Environmentalism in British Columbia

 Sinixt Traditional Territory.
 (Click to enlarge)

 The "Lakes" indigenous people were given their name because their territory was centered on the waterways of the Arrow Lakes region.
 Today Robert Watt and Marilyn James (left) accept their moral obligation as Sinixt to care for their ancestral land and traditional burial sites.
-Listen to the documentary audio on the past and the future of the Sinixt: Keeping the Lakes Way.
+Listen to their documentary: Keeping the Lakes Way.

 top of page